cs3157/canvas-wrangler/README.md

 _If the optional student database filename is not specified, the default of sdb.csv will be used_

-The format for each row of the sdb.csv is `<UNI>,<user id>`
+The format for each row of the sdb.csv is `<UNI>,<user-id>`

 Grade Spreadsheet Format
 ------------------------
 The grade spreadsheet should be a .csv file.
-Each column for each student in the grade spreadsheet should be in the following format:
-    <TA#>,<TA>,<uni>,<grade>,<comment>

-There should be a single header row that contains the names of each column.
-It should be exactly as follows: `TA#,TA,uni,grade,comment`, as the default indices are hardcoded into the program.
-If the header row is blank or malformed, this is the format that will be assumed.

-However, if the order is shuffled or there are extra columns, as long as the keywords `uni`, `grade`, and `comment` are present, the program will override and correct its default indices.
+Entries containing commas should be wrapped in quotation marks (e.g. `"contains a comma, this entry"`), and quotation marks should be 'escaped' using double quotation marks (e.g. `"this entry ""uses"" quotation marks"`).
+(Exporting a .csv from Google Docs will do this for you.)

+The grade spreadsheet must contain a single header row so that Canvas Wrangler can calibrate its column indices.
+By default, Canvas Wrangler will expect the grade column to be named `grade` and the comment column to be named `comment`.
+However, these can be overridden by using the `-G` and `-C` flags respectfully and specifying the header name after the flag argument (e.g. `python canvas-wrangler.py -G studentgrade`).

 Grade and Comment Submission
 ----------------------------
 In order to batch upload both comments and grades, this program uses the Canvas API's update\_grades endpoint.
+By default, Canvas Wrangler will try to upload both grades and comments.
+However, if either the `-c` or the `-g` are specified, Canvas Wrangler will only upload what has been specified by flag options.

-The program uses sdb.csv as a UNI lookup table, to translate from a student's UNI to their user id.
+By default, Canvas Wrangler will try to open `sdb.csv` and use it as the UNI lookup table, to translate from a student's UNI to their user id.
+The filename can be overridden using the `-s` flag, but it should always be the same format.

 The program requires the course id; this is the last portion of the course page's URL.
 For example, in [https://courseworks2.columbia.edu/courses/6858](https://courseworks2.columbia.edu/courses/6858) the course id is 6858.